 Terms related to DNS

 If you are reading this post, chances are great that you are willing to understand how DNS works.
 There are several record types, places to point things, innumerable IP addresses, and many other things that just don’t make sense and seem incompatible.
-Hopefully, this post will help you understand some of the term related to DNS Management and why using particular types are advantageous in certain circumstances.
+Hopefully, this post will help you understand some of the terms related to DNS Management and why using particular types are advantageous in certain circumstances.

-• Domain Registrar
+- Domain Registrar

 A domain registrar is the service provider where internet domain names are purchased and domain registration is maintained and managed.
 And the registrar is where the domain name-servers are specified.